Yorkshire Bank Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs : The Yorkshire Bank Conveyancing Panel from members of the public
+FAQs : The Yorkshire Bank Solicitor Panel from members of the public

-I can not work out if my mortgage offer obliges me to make sure the lease term for the flat is extended prior to the completion date .
-I have called Yorkshire Bank on various occasions and was told they are content with the situation and they would lend.
+I can not work out if my mortgage offer requires a lease extension .
+I have called into my local branch Yorkshire Bank on various occasions and told it wasn't a problem and they would lend.
 My solicitor - who is on the Yorkshire Bank conveyancing panel- telephoned and was told not they would not lend in accordance with their CML Handbook minimum lease term requirements.
 I simply dont know who is right

-As long as the conveyancer is on the Yorkshire Bank panel she or he must comply with the CML Handbook requirements for Yorkshire Bank.
+Your lawyer has to follow the CML Handbook Part 2 requirements for Yorkshire Bank.
 Unless your lawyer obtains specific confirmation in writing that Yorkshire Bank will go ahead your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask Yorkshire Bank to contact your lawyer in writing confirming that they will accept the remaining number of years left on the lease.

 Copyright © Lexsure Limited, 2025